nextstrain/ncov/narratives/ncov_trees-background_tr.md

   - https://twitter.com/the_MRCA
 date: "2020 March 13"
 dataset: "https://nextstrain.org/ncov/2020-03-11?d=tree&legend=open&c=country"
 abstract: "Bu anlatı, genomik epidemiyoloji hakkında bilgi sağlayan filogenetik ağaçları nasıl okumak ve anlamlandırmak gerektiğini açıklar.
-Bu web sayfasındaki görseller masaüstü internet tarayıcaları için optimize edilmiştir."
+Bu web sayfasındaki görseller masaüstü internet tarayıcıları için optimize edilmiştir."
 ---
 <!-- Translators: Only text after : in the above ^ needs to be translated -->
 <!-- Comment tags like these do not need to be translated, they are only to help you! -->